Goltred/tornconsole/README.md

-* At launch, 2 API calls are performed: 1 for the "User" endpoint required to fetch all information for the multiple windows, and 1 for the "Torn" endpoint required to fetch Torn information (e.g. Item names)
+* At launch, 2 API calls are performed: 1 for the "User" endpoint required to fetch all information for the multiple windows, and 1 for the "Torn" endpoint required to fetch Torn information (e.g. Item names).
+If the Market Watch feature is being used, one API call per Item will be performed also.

-* At each refresh interval, only the "User" enpoint is queried again to update the information on the screen.
+* At each refresh interval, the "User" enpoint is queried again to update the information on the screen.
+The Market Watched Items are refresh based on their own interval (default 60 seconds).

-** Currently, the "Torn" endpoint response is not being used but is there since it will be needed for future functionality.
+**It is advised to be careful with the Market Watched Items interval since too many calls to the API might cause Torn to block further requests from the API key **

 # Application "Windows"